Seahawks coach Pete Carroll calls Quandre Diggs’ interception return ‘shameful’

 Seahawks coach Pete Carroll loved it that Quandre Diggs leapt to catch a pass from New York’s Mike White on the Jets’ first series of what turned into a 23-6 Seattle win Sunday.

-But he didn’t like what happened next as Diggs held the ball aloft as he took off down the sideline.
+But he didn’t like what happened next as Diggs held the ball aloft as ran down the sideline.

-“Shameful return by Quandre coming up the sidelines,” Carroll said.
+“Shameful return by Quandre coming up the sideline,” Carroll said.
 “But he was having fun.”

 Diggs ended up with a 27-yard return from the Seattle 10 to the 37, and the Seahawks drove for a field goal and a quick 10-0 lead.